I began to love this little baby inside me. And I was sure it was a girl—I even came up with a name.

 They booked me for a D&C that next Tuesday.
 My husband came and picked me up from New York City.
 He didn’t talk much about it.
 He was blaming me for not wanting to get pregnant in the first place.

 And I cried and cried knowing that I loved this baby inside me, but I simply couldn’t keep a baby with Downs.

 The procedure was fine although my hormones went insane after it.
 I cried and cried afterward, feeling like a killer.
 I kept thinking about my little girl every time I saw other moms with their babies.

 A Few Weeks Later

-Two and a half weeks have gone by—I am better now I guess.
+Two and a half weeks have gone by—I am better now, I guess.
 It’s summer break at school so to keep busy I’m working out to death.
 Last week I started to bleed every time I exercised so I would stop and then push myself again the next day.
-It’s the only thing that keeping me sane.
+It’s the only thing keeping me sane.
 I wanted to go overseas to visit my husband’s relatives and change things up a bit, but we’re experiencing monetary problems, so I’ve stayed.

 This week my husband started to talk about another baby.
 I’m freaking out—where is the guarantee that this genetic problem won’t happen again?
 I simply cannot go through all of this again!
 I don’t know what to say to my husband but I’m not brave enough to try again.
 At least not now, maybe next year?